oceanhackweek/ohw-resources/docs/logistics/getting_help.md

 Type one of the handles below along with your question in a Slack message to tag the folks that can help you.

 - **@help-infrastructure**: For help with logistical items.
-Members include Alex Kerney, Filipe, and Paige Martin.
+Members include Alex Kerney, Filipe Fernandes, and Paige Martin.
 - **@help-python**: For help with all things Python related.
 Members include Alex Kerney, Derya Gumustel, Emilio Mayorga, and Wu-Jung Lee.
 - **@help-r**: For help with all things R related.
 Members include Nick Record, Rene Francolini, and Ben Tupper.